Master’s in International Commerce and Policy

 No other school in the Washington, D.C. area offers a program like this one.
 As a student in the Master’s in International Commerce and Policy program, you will develop the skills and expertise in global finance, investment, trade, and development to excel and lead in the public and private sectors, multinational organizations, NGO’s, nonprofits, and consulting firms.

 The Master's in International Commerce and Policy degree program at George Mason University's Schar School of Policy and Government is an innovative master’s degree program for current and aspiring private and public sector professionals who seek the knowledge and skills to be effective in an increasingly complex world marketplace.
 Designed to provide the practical tools needed to compete in the global economy, this interdisciplinary program explores the way business, technology, law, economics, and public policy affect complex cross-border activities.
 Unlike traditional international affairs programs, the Master's in International Commerce and Policy program focuses on international economic issues such as global trade, finance, and investment.
 It is also distinguished from an MBA program by providing training in the political, technological, cultural, and social aspects of the global economy.

 Online Format (Beginning in Spring 2022)

-Beginning in the Spring 2022 term, students in the International Commerce and Policy program will have the option to study can choose to take classes online, on-campus, or a combination of both on-campus and online.
+Beginning in the Spring 2022 term, students in the International Commerce and Policy program will have the option to take classes online, on-campus, or a combination of both on-campus and online.
 Full-time or part-time basis is available .